philipxray/credit_risk/README4.md

 <img width="691" height="118" alt="image" src="https://github.com/user-attachments/assets/f63bf330-e87b-43e5-9f06-67295a14124e" />

+Customers with any history of delinquency show significantly higher default rates compared to those with no delinquency history.

+Further analysis of:

+* `late_months_count`

+* `worst_pay_status`

+shows that both the frequency and severity of missed payments are strongly associated with default.

 <img width="601" height="562" alt="default_rate_by_delinquency_flag" src="https://github.com/user-attachments/assets/ccafe75e-44af-4667-932d-98974b8b9ef9" />

 Customers with no late payments demonstrated substantially lower default rates compared to customers with at least one late month.
 The presence of even a single delinquency corresponded with a sharp increase in default probability, indicating that repayment behavior deterioration is an early and meaningful risk signal.
+This suggests that behavioral repayment history is more predictive of default than static balance levels alone.
 Any delinquency is a strong early warning signal and should trigger enhanced monitoring or credit limit review.
-This suggests that behavioral repayment history is more predictive of default than static balance levels alone.

 ****
 > 2. How Does Repayment History Relate to Default Outcomes?
 ****